tish2003/ScreenerWebScraper/README.md

 # ScreenerWebScraper
-This project involves building a Python scraper that extracts comprehensive financial data of Reliance Capital from the Screener.in website
+This project involves building a Python scraper that extracts comprehensive financial data of Reliance Capital from the Screener.in website.
+Using a combination of powerful libraries like BeautifulSoup, XPath, and Selenium, the code effectively gathers financial metrics, balance sheets, peer comparison, and cash flow tables.
+The data is processed and saved for further analysis, offering a clear view of the company's financial performance.
+This project showcases how web scraping can be applied to extract and analyze real-time financial data.